Sachinacharya-Project/python_vintage_chats/README.md

 # Python Vintage Chats
 ______________________________________________
 This is a Live Chatting application that has no UI/UX whatsoever.
-We can send and receive messages from the terminal asynchronously, meaning the `sending` and `receiving` processes perform asynchronously with each other.
+We can send and receive messages from the terminal, meaning the `sending` and `receiving` processes are performed simulataneously.
 We can send message and at the same time also receive messages without user interaction.

 ## Requirements and Modules
 1. You can explicitly Install all the modules required using the following command